All finitely generated Kleinian groups of small Hausdorff dimension are classical Schottky groups: Sufficient Conditions for -generated

 \section{Sufficient Conditions for $k$-generated}

-Given a sequence of Schottky groups with decreasing Hausdorff diemnsions, we will state and prove a set of conditions that will be sufficient for the given sequence to contain a subsequence of classical Schottky groups for large small enough Hausdorff dimension.
+Given a sequence of Schottky groups with decreasing Hausdorff diemnsions, we will state and prove a set of conditions that will be sufficient for the given sequence to contain a subsequence which will be classical Schottky groups for small enough Hausdorff dimensions.
 Denote the unit ball model of hyperbolic $3-$space by $(\mathbb{B}, \dis_B).$ Set $\pi:\mathbb{B}\longrightarrow \mathbb{H}^3$ the stereographic hyperbolic isometry.
 Let $\G_n$ to be a sequences of $k-$generated Schottky groups.

-For a loxodromic element $\alpha,$ of $\Psl(2,\mathbb{C})$ acting on the unit ball $\mathbb{B}$ model of hyperbolic $3$-space, denote by $S_{\alpha,r}$ and $S_{\alpha^{-1},r}$ the isometric spheres of Euclidean radius $r$ of $\alpha.$ We set $\lambda_{\pi_*(\alpha)}$ as the multiplier of $\pi_*(\alpha)$ in the upper space model $\mathbb{H}^3.$ For $R>0,$ set $C_R$ as the circle in $\mathbb{C}$ about origin of radius $R.$ We will denote the north pole of $\partial\mathbb{B}$ by ${\bf e}=(0,0,1).$ \begin{prop} \cite{HS} Let $\alpha$ be a loxodromic element of $\Psl(2,\mathbb{C})$ acting on $\mathbb{B},$ with axis passing through the origin and fixed points on north and south poles.
+For a loxodromic element $\alpha$ of $\Psl(2,\mathbb{C})$ acting on the unit ball $\mathbb{B}$ model of hyperbolic $3$-space, denote by $S_{\alpha,r}$ and $S_{\alpha^{-1},r}$ the isometric spheres of Euclidean radius $r$ of $\alpha.$ We set $\lambda_{\pi_*(\alpha)}$ as the multiplier of $\pi_*(\alpha)$ in the upper space model $\mathbb{H}^3.$ For $R>0,$ set $C_R$ as the circle in $\mathbb{C}$ about origin of radius $R.$ We will denote the north pole of $\partial\mathbb{B}$ by ${\bf e}=(0,0,1).$ \begin{prop} \cite{HS} Let $\alpha$ be a loxodromic element of $\Psl(2,\mathbb{C})$ acting on $\mathbb{B},$ with axis passing through the origin and fixed points on north and south poles.
 Then $\pi(S_{\alpha,r}\cap\partial\mathbb{B}),\pi(S_{\alpha^{-1},r}\cap\partial\mathbb{B})$ maps to $C_{\frac{1}{\lambda_{\pi_*(\alpha)}}},C_{\lambda_{\pi_*(\alpha)}}.$ \end{prop}

 \begin{lem} Let $<\alpha_{1,n},\beta_{2,n},...,\beta_{k,n}>$ be generators for Schottky groups $\G_n$ in the upper-half space model $\mathbb{H}^3$ with $|\tr(\beta_{i,n})|\to\infty$ and $\alpha_n=\bigl(\begin{smallmatrix} \lambda_{1,n} & 0\\0 & \lambda^{-1}_{1,n}\end{smallmatrix}\bigr)$, $|\lambda_{1,n}|>1$.
 Suppose one of the following set of conditions holds: there exists $\Lambda>1$, such that for large $n,$ we have $|\lambda_{1,n}|<\Lambda$ and, \begin{itemize} \item $|\lambda_{1,n}|^{-1}<|z_{\beta_{i,n},l}|\le|z_{\beta_{i,n},u}|<|\lambda_{1,n}|,$ and \item